sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/04-EVM-EVM-gmp.md

 yarn run transfer
 ```

-The example will use `ethers` in conjuction with the sygma-sdk to call a function on a smart contract on Goerli by calling the `Deposit` method on Sepolia and passing the details of the function to be called.
+The example will use `ethers` in conjunction with the sygma-sdk to call a function on a smart contract on Goerli by calling the `Deposit` method on Sepolia and passing the details of the function to be called.

 Replace the placeholder values in the `.env` file with your own Ethereum wallet private key and provider URL.